Joshua66637/Academic-Project-5-Intron-Identifier-with-Base-Python/README.md

 ## Overview
 This project identifies **splice junctions** from RNA-seq alignments in **SAM** format and associates them with genes using a provided annotation table.
-Split reads (those with `N` in their CIGAR strings) indicate intron locations.
+Split reads are caused due to introns in the Genomic Reference Sequence which are absent in the mRNA.
+These read span junctions and have `N`s in their CIGAR strings.
+These indicate intron locations.
 The script counts how many reads support each junction and outputs all unique junctions per gene.

 ---